KristinaBocharova/Kristina_Bocharova/README.md

 # Hey 👋, I'm Kristina Bocharova

 Hi!
 I'm a **junior data analyst** with a passion for turning raw data into actionable insights.
-I completed the **TripleTen Data Analytics program**, where I worked on real-world projects in **data cleaning, visualization, and business analysis**.
+I completed the **TripleTen Data Analyst program**, where I worked on real-world projects in **data cleaning, visualization, and business analysis**.
 Now, I'm eager to apply my skills in real-world scenarios and contribute to exciting projects.

 ### 🔍 What I Do
 I enjoy solving complex data challenges and creating **clear, insightful visualizations**.